 There will be three Exams in this class: an Exam at the end of third week, an Exam at the end of seventh week, and a Comprehensive Final Exam.
 The exams are meant to indicate how well you can apply what you have learned.
 They will encourage quick thinking and careful synthesis of ideas.

-Projects and Presentations: You may work in pairs or individually on any of the projects that are assigned.
+Projects: You may work in pairs or individually on any of the projects that are assigned.
 You may not work with the same partner more than once.
 When you work with a partner, you should only submit one copy of the project, with both names on it.
 I may also ask both partners to submit separate statements accounting for who did what on the project.

 Exams should be entirely your own work.